lvgl/lvgl/docs/overview/indev.md

 For images, *clicking* is disabled by default.

 ### Gestures
 Pointer input devices can detect basic gestures.
-By default, most of the widgets send the gestures to its parent, so finally the gestures can be detected on the screen object in a form of an `LV_EVENT_GESTURE` event.
+By default, most of the widgets send the gestures to its parent, so finally the gestures can be detected on the screen object in a form of an `LV_OBJ_EVENT_GESTURE` event.
 For example:

 ```c
 void my_event(lv_event_t * e)